 111-C Recommended Louver Details for Standard Steel Doors

-This document discusses, explains and details a variety of louver designs and size available for standard steel doors.
+This document covers a variety of louver designs and sizes for standard steel doors.

 111-D Recommended Door, Frame and Hardware Schedule for Standard Steel Doors and Frames

 Contains a suggested door, frame and hardware schedule form and defines "handing".

 111-E Recommended Guidelines for the Use of Gasketing and Thresholds for Standard Steel Doors and Frames